N0rthernL1ghts/s6-rootfs/README.md

 That's it!

-Note: We have moved to ghcr.io. `docker.io/nlss/s6-rootfs` is discontinued.<br/>
+Note: We have moved to `ghcr.io`.
+Docker hub `docker.io/nlss/s6-rootfs` builds are discontinued.<br/>

 ###### Recommended way to integrate with your image (example)
 ```Docker